-For further information on the CIP, see "Capital Improvement Program," and "Environmental Regulation and Litigation."
+For further information on the CIP, see "Capital Improvement Program" and "Environmental Regulation and Litigation."

 Rates and Charges.
-In Fiscal Year 2008, approximately 92% of the Authority's revenues are budgeted to be derived from wholesale rates and charges assessed to the cities, towns and special purpose entities (collectively, the "Local Bodies") which are served by the Systems.
-One Local Body, the Boston Water and Sewer Commission (the "BWSC"), a public instrumentality of the Commonwealth providing retail water and sewer services within the City of Boston, will account for approximately 31.4% of the Authority's combined water and sewer charges in Fiscal Year 2008.
+In Fiscal Year 2010, approximately 94% of the Authority's revenues are budgeted to be derived from wholesale rates and charges assessed to the cities, towns and special purpose entities (collectively, the "Local Bodies") that are served by the Systems.
+One Local Body, the Boston Water and Sewer Commission (the "BWSC"), a public instrumentality of the Commonwealth providing retail water and sewer services within the City of Boston, will account for approximately 31.1% of the Authority's combined water and sewer charges in Fiscal Year 2010.
 The obligation to pay the Authority's rates and charges for services rendered is a general obligation of each Local Body, supported by its full faith and credit and payable from all available revenue sources, including local retail user charges and, in the case of city and town Local Bodies ("Municipal Local Bodies") only, real and personal property taxes and financial aid distributed to such Municipal Local Bodies by the Commonwealth ("local aid").
 No specific revenues of the Local Bodies, however, are pledged for the payment of the Authority's wholesale rates and charges.
 Since its inception, the Authority has collected 100% of its rates and charges within the fiscal year in which they were due.

 The Authority is required by the Act to set its rates and charges at levels sufficient to pay, among other things, its current expenses and its debt service, and is required by the General Resolution to provide debt service coverage at specified levels.
 In accordance with the Act, the Authority's rate-setting responsibility is exercised by its Board of Directors independent of the approval of any department, agency or other instrumentality of the Commonwealth or any other governmental body.
-The Authority's rate-setting is not subject to certain limitations imposed by the Massachusetts law, commonly known as "Proposition 21⁄2", on the rate of growth of assessments by state and other governmental entities on municipalities.
+The Authority's rate-setting is not subject to certain limitations imposed by the Massachusetts law, commonly known as "Proposition $2\frac{1}{2}$ ," on the rate of growth of assessments by state and other governmental entities on municipalities.
 See "Local Bodies - Municipal Sources of Revenue."

-From Fiscal Year 2004 through Fiscal Year 2008, the average annual increase in the Authority's rates and charges was approximately 4.4%, with a 4.5% increase in Fiscal Year 2008 as adopted in the Fiscal Year 2008 Current Expense Budget (the "FY08 CEB").
-The Authority received approximately \$17 million of debt service assistance from the Commonwealth in Fiscal Year 2008, slightly less than the \$17.25 million reflected in the FY08 CEB.
-The Authority has prepared a proposed Fiscal Year 2009 Current Expense Budget (the "Proposed FY09 CEB") which reflects an increase of 5.9% over the approved Fiscal Year 2008 rate revenue requirement.
-The Proposed FY09 CEB assumes \$11.25 million in debt service assistance in Fiscal Year 2009.
-See "Rates and Charges - Historical Rates and Charges" and "Legislative and Other Developments."
-From Fiscal Year 2008 to Fiscal Year 2013, the Authority projects that future rates and charges will continue to increase due to increases in debt service costs and the annual operating expenses of the Systems.
+From Fiscal Year 2006 through Fiscal Year 2010, the average annual increase in the Authority's rates and charges was approximately 4.4%, with a 3.8% increase in Fiscal Year 2010.
+See "Rates and Charges - Historical Rates and Charges" and "Management's Review of Operating Results - Fiscal Year 2010 Current Expense Budget."
+From Fiscal Year 2010 to Fiscal Year 2015, the Authority projects that future rates and charges will continue to increase due to increases in debt service costs and the annual operating expenses of the Systems.
 The Authority believes that economic and environmental benefits of an improved infrastructure help to maintain public support for its capital improvement program and its services and expects that these considerations, together with the statutory enforcement mechanisms available to it for collection of its rates and charges, will continue to assure that the Authority's revenue requirements are met.
-See "Rates and Charges" and "- Enforcement."
+See "Rates and Charges - Future Rates and Charges" and "- Enforcement."